BrenoTeixeira/health_insurance_ranking/README.md

 ### 4. How many calls does the sales team need to make to contact 80% of the customers interested in acquiring vehicle insurance?

-    The sales team need to make 43,107 calls to reach 80% of the customers interested in acquiring vehicle insurance.
+    The sales team needs to make 43,107 calls to reach 80% of the customers interested in acquiring vehicle insurance.

 <img src='images/readme/cumulative_gains_business_80p.png'/>